eSolutionsTech/kubesol/docs/cluster/Quickstart.md

 ## That's all for now

 Check out our full documentation for more components.
+Please note some components won't work without additional effort in this single-VM case (for example vault).